 There’s a huge variety of badminton rackets available.
 Some are very cheap and not suitable for anything other than a knock around in the park, where-as others can cost a small fortune.
-Cheap rackets will have an external T joint between the head and handle, and will be of steel construction.
+Cheap rackets will have an external T joint between the head and handle, and may be of steel or aluminium construction.
 Slightly dearer ones will still have the external T joint, but will be made of lighter weight materials.
 If you pay a little bit more then you will be able to get one with an integral T joint.
 As a rule of thumb, in this day and age, it is not worthwhile purchasing one with an external joint.

 What to buy?
 With prices ranging from under £20 to over £200 it can be quite daunting for any player needing a new racket!
 The specifications between them will be pretty meaningless to beginners and sometimes not that useful to more experienced players either.
 You may find that a cheaper (sub £50) racket works better for you than a £150+ one – it is very often little to do with price and prestige and more to what “feels” right for you.